Migraine Headaches: Signs, Symptoms, Relation To The Cervical Spine, & Solutions

 What Is A Migraine?

-A migraine is a specific type of headache that occurs in 10 percent to 20 percent of the population.
+Migraine headaches are a specific type of headache that occurs in 10 percent to 20 percent of the population.
 The pain of migraine can range from mild to severe and the tendency to get migraine headaches may be inherited, which means a migraine sufferer is likely to have a parent with migraines.
 Migraines are twice as common in women as in men with the frequency of headaches varying from one or two migraines per year to several per week.
 Specialists think that migraine headaches are due to a problem with the biochemical serotonin in which abnormal levels create changes in the brain and blood vessels that lead to migraine headaches.

 Migraine pain tends to occur on one side of the head only with nausea and vomiting often accompanying the headaches.
 Additional symptoms may include weakness in an arm, generalized weakness or fatigue, partial loss of vision, strange smells, diarrhea, and difficulty speaking.